bahrus/for-instance/README.md

 ## WHAT TO DO?

 So I attempt to compensate for this lack of support.
 I do so by running tests, as specified in a companion json file.
 I treat a web component as a function of its attributes / properties / light children / user interactions, where the output of those "functions/web components" are events.
 I confirm that expected events are fired matching the specified signature.
 This would provide confidence that there is a [contract that consuming applications can rely on](https://martinfowler.com/articles/micro-frontends.html#Cross-applicationCommunication).

-If a vendor and language-neutral way of describing a web component could be established, it can open the doors to a whole variety of applications, including [documentation / playground support](https://api-viewer-element.netlify.com/), [I](https://github.com/Microsoft/vscode-html-languageservice/blob/master/docs/customData.md)[D](https://github.com/JetBrains/web-types)[E](https://twitter.com/webcomp_dev/status/1201901343922937856)'s,  browser extensions that work well with all web component libraries, visual designers, etc.  It could even be leveraged easily from web assembly.
-Trying to do the same with JS reflection would require everyone conforming to a particular, static structure, a feat of cat-herding purrportions.

 I do not attempt to test anything beyond simple input / output mechanics.
 In the case of web components, often that will be a rather trivial test -- often events are simply fired when a property changes.
 Typically, in practice, that property will change due to a user action, like clicking on an internal button.